versceana/verilog-contest/content/docs/2025/verilog-contest/week2.md

 ## Plan for Next Week

-At week 3 we plan to make auth in backend and frontend, to start Kuber setting up and after this to check CI/CD.
-Service need to provide login and sign up, to solve and send contest's solution, but without testing it by system.
+We plan to deploy out MVP with login and sign up, auth in backend and frontend, with solving and sending contest's solution without result of tests, to start Kuber setting up and after this to check CI/CD.

 ## Confirmation of the code's operability